Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 You will likely have to do it multiple times.
 Patience, persistence, and consistency are key.
 Just keep at it.
 It’s not necessarily going to stop overnight.

-Remember, you must NEVER, EVER give in and let him win.
-Never back up or run away from, because that just encourages him and proves to him that you are below him.
+Equally important: never back up or run away from him, because that just encourages him and proves to him that you are below him.
 That’s what he wants you to do.

 Every single time he tries to attack you, you are going to retaliate and pin him down.
 It must always be this way.
 It’s not a rule if you only enforce it half the time!